MrOtherGuy/fx-autoconfig/readme.md

 }
 ```

 Note that the second option does not work if gBrowser is accessed as a side-effect of using something else.
-For example, if you accessed `gURLBar`, then you might be able to (depending what you try to do) be able to instead get reference to urlbar element and use that:
+For example, if you accessed `gURLBar`, then you might be able to (depending what you try to do) instead get reference to urlbar element and use that:

 ```js
   gURLBar.someproperty // old